 Branded podcasts also help you understand what information your audience wants to know.
 You’ll also begin to see what your audience wants to learn about when they describe their struggles or with the questions they ask.
 This information will help you decide what kind of topics to focus on for your next blog post/podcast/ebook/video/etc.

-Action Item: If you could find out anything about your ideal customer, what would it be?
+If you could find out anything about your ideal customer, what would it be?
 What kinds of questions would you need to ask?
-What topics would you need to focus on?
+Which topics would you need to focus on?
 What do you want your audience to know about your business?
 How could you convey that in a podcast?

 Bonus Reason for Starting a Branded Podcast: Better Customer Experiences